conductor-sdk/conductor-examples/javaascript/README.md

 ### Creating our workflow

 So for our workflow to work.
 We will need to calculate the distance between two points.
-We are going to calculate the distance between the riders two the package (origin).
+We are going to calculate the distance between the riders to the package (origin).
 We also want to know the distance between origin to destination to calculate the price.
 So lets create a workflow that just does that. that way we have a really simple workflow we can just test. and we can reuse in both situations.

 But first... lets just create a workflow that outputs the result of some function.
 So in our mydelivery.ts lets do the following: